Funding Resources for Western Cape Digitalization Researchers

 International Graduate Research Training (IRTG) | DFG and NRF

-International Graduate Research Training (IRTG) | National Science Foundation of South Africa and German Research Foundation (DFG)
+International Graduate Research Training (IRTG) | National Research Foundation of South Africa and German Research Foundation (DFG)

 Open Call: Draft proposals can be submitted by the German host university throughout the year.
 It is advisable to consult with DFG on the timing of submission.
 Draft proposals must be submitted via the DFG.
 Full proposals can be submitted after positive evaluation of the draft proposal.
 Proposals are due no later than 1 October each year in parallel by the German host university to DFG and by the South African coordinator/university to the NRF, and in accordance with the respective funding organisations’ guidelines.
 Value: The total available funds for 1 IRTG from the South African side are R10 million for one funding phase (4 years).
-This budget envelope makes provision for R5.4 million for PhD positionsat R120 000 per student per annum, with the rest of the funds (R4.6 million) tobe utilised for all other activities mentioned above at the discretion of the research Professors (i.e. supervisors).
+This budget envelope makes provision for R5.4 million for PhD positions at R120 000 per student per annum, with the rest of the funds (R4.6 million) tobe utilised for all other activities mentioned above at the discretion of the research Professors (i.e. supervisors).
 Funding can be renewed once, for a total of 9 years.
 International Research Training Groups (IRTGs) are structured doctoral programmes run by German universities in conjunction with universities or research institutions abroad.
 As bilateral collaborations, they train scientists and academics at different stages of their careers, with a particular emphasis on doctoral researchers.
 IRTGs promote systematic research cooperation through joint research and qualification programmes as well as through cooperative cross-border supervision of doctoral researchers.
 IRTGs can only be established by a university, university of technology or an equivalent higher education institution which has the legal right to confer doctoral degrees (hereafter referred to as “Higher Education Institutions –HEIs”).
 Project-specific costs of the German university are funded through a grant of DFG.
 The IRTG’s partner institution abroad has to provide complementary funding acquired from a national source.
 The South African National Research Foundation (NRF) and DFG have agreed on a joint application/funding scheme to support South African-German International Research Training Groups Applications for IRTGs are open to all subject areas, and interdisciplinarity in joint projects is encouraged.
 An IRTG should be run by two small teams of Professors in Germany and in South Africa respectively.
 Each team should have approximately 5 to 10 members with proven expertise both in the IRTG’s main research topic and in providing outstanding supervision to doctoral students.
 The participating researchers’ expertise at the two locations should be complementary and provide added value to the IRTG.
 Each team of Professors in an IRTG should be based at a single HEI in Germany and South Africa respectively.
 In convincingly justified cases, an IRTG may be proposed by more than two HEIs The programme should provide for regular exchanges of academic staff and doctoral students for the purposes of joint research and training.
 Doctoral students should spend a period of at least 6 months (and up to 1 year) in total during their PhD project at the respective partner institution for research and training and each doctoral student should have both a German and South African supervisor.
 On the German side, approximately10 to 15 doctoral researchers will be funded within a single IRTG in parallel.
 The partner site in South Africa should support a group of doctoral researchers of the same size As an additional support mechanism, both the DFG and the NRF will make funds available to support preparatory meetings for IRTG applications.
 The total available funds for 1 IRTG from the South African side areR10mil for one funding phase (i.e. 4years).
 This budget envelope makes provision for R5.4mil for PhD positions at R120 000 per student per annum, with the rest of the funds (R4.6mil) to be utilised for all other activities mentioned above at the discretion of the research Professors (i.e. supervisors).
 The German-South African consortium will firstly need to submit a joint IRTG draft proposal to the DFG, submitted by the German host university.
 DFG will evaluate this draft proposal according to established procedures for IRTGs.
 DFG will inform the NRF of the results of the evaluations, and only positively evaluated proposals will be invited to submit a joint full proposal.
 Invited full proposals are then submitted in parallel by the German host university to DFG and by the South African coordinator/university to the NRF.
 Submission must be in accordance with the respective funding organisation’s guidelines and through the established submission systems.
 For new South African-German IRTG initiatives, DFG and the NRF provide for the possibility to support a workshop for the preparation of an IRTG proposal.
 Funding can be granted only if research cooperation is already established and plans for the IRTG have already been consolidated.
 The workshop funding may either be applied for prior to the draft proposal submission, or –after positive evaluation of the draft proposal prior to submission of the full proposal.
 From the South African side the NRF will support the South African researchers’ participation at a maximum amount of R50 000 for 1 workshop per IRTG.
 The preparatory workshop can be held in either South Africa or in Germany.
 Please note that the NRF will fund a workshop provided that the workshop has also been approved by DFG.
 Therefore, from the South African side, application for the preparatory workshop must be accompanied by a letter from the DFG confirming that the workshop has also been approved and will be supported from the German side.
 Learn more here. |

 Unilateral Funding